codifycli/codify/README.md

   Generate Codify configurations from already installed packages.

   Use a space-separated list of arguments to specify the resource types to import.
-  If a codify.json file already exists, omit arguments to update the file to match the system.
+  If a codify.jsonc file already exists, omit arguments to update the file to match the system.

   Modes:
-  1. No args: If no args are specified and an *.codify.json already exists, Codify will update the existing file with new changes on the system.
+  1. No args: If no args are specified and an *.codify.jsonc already exists, Codify will update the existing file with new changes on the system.

   Command: